owl4ce/dotfiles/README.md

 <details>
 <summary><b>Wallpapers</b></summary>

-> This is actually optional, but recommended.
+Actually optional, but recommended by default.

 | Wallpapers                                                                                                 | License         | The path where it will be put |
 |:-----------------------------------------------------------------------------------------------------------|:----------------|:------------------------------|